Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Results

 \subsubsection{Southern California}

 Table \ref{tab2} is the confusion matrix that summarizes the performance of our approach, across all input streams, for the Southern California (S. CA) 2018-2019 test case, when compared to the in situ sites.
-The same minimum radii are set for each area of study (2.5km for Florida and 10km for S. CA).
-The left side of the table is raw counts, and the right side is the translation into percentages.
-Figure \ref{fig7} depicts a single day and Figure \ref{fig8} depicts a single monthly average for over the entire region.
-Tables \ref{tab3}, \ref{tab4}, and \ref{tab5} detail the results for P. delicatissima, P. seriata, and A. spp. in the same way.
+The same minimum radii are set for each area of study \remove[]{(2.5km for Florida and 10km for Southern California)}.
+The left side of the table shows raw counts, and the right side shows the corresponding percentages.
+Figure \ref{fig7} depicts a single day, and Figure \ref{fig8} depicts a single monthly average over the entire region.
+Tables \ref{tab2}, \ref{tab3}, and \ref{tab4} detail the results for P. delicatissima{\textit{P. delicatissima}} , P. seriata{\textit{P. seriata}} \remove[]{, and A. spp.} in the same way.

+Like the \textit{K. brevis} analysis, although a much smaller matchup count, overall agreement between SIT-FUSE and in-situ total phytoplankton, \textit{P. delicatissima}, and \textit{P. seriata} observations are strong (F1=0.95,96,96 respectively), with the highest agreement at the lowest and highest abundance classes.
+The small number of misclassifications suggests an underestimation bias, with many cases assigned to the next‑lower bin than observed.